You may or may not have heard the term ‘buyer beware’ before, but do you know what it means?

 - Pest and Building reports to ascertain the condition of the buildings.

-- Review Pro-Contractual Strata Disclosure- in circumstances where the property being purchased is part of a Strata Scheme.
+- Strata report- in circumstances where the property being purchased is part of a Strata Scheme.

 Work with a conveyancer in Perth who has got you covered.